Sam-hw/Iris-ML-Classification/README.md

 # Iris-Project
-This project uses
-Stremlit, Pandas
+This is a Machine Learning with Scikit-Learn Project Main Python Package -  Stremlit, Pandas